cometbft/cometbft/docs/references/config/config.toml.md

 ### consensus.double_sign_check_height

-How many blocks to look back to check existence of the node's consensus votes before joining consensus.
+How many blocks to look back to check the existence of the node's consensus votes before joining consensus.

 ```toml
 double_sign_check_height = 0